HuiChen3313/FedPP/README.md

 ```
 python main.py --aggerate_method FedEvent
 ```
-where aggerate_method can be selected from FedAvg, AggSigma, AggSigma2 and FedPP.
+where aggerate_method can be selected from FedAvg, AggSigma, AggSigma2 and FedEvent.